Location and timetable

 - Professor Hans-Helmuth Gander (Freiburg)

-- Professor Zoya Ignatova (Hamburg)
+- Professor Zoya Ignatova (University of Hamburg)

 - Professor Kai Matuscheski (Humboldt University, Berlin)